 Implants can be round or teardrop-shaped and may contain a combination of silicone and saline.
 Other types of implants include:

 Patients are out of bed and walking the day of the surgery.
-Light duty work can be resumed three days after the surgery.
+Light-duty work may be revisited three days after the procedure.

 It takes four to six weeks before patients are ready to wear an underwire bra again.
-Patients generally feel stiff and sore after the procedure, similar to doing too many pectoralis exercises in the gym.
+Patients generally feel stiff and sore after the procedure, similar to doing too many pectoral exercises at the gym.